 Rosanna O'Connor, Director Drugs, Alcohol, Tobacco and Justice at Public Health England, said:

 “This new guidance offers a welcome ‘how-to guide’ for reducing the harm caused by smoking including helping smokers to quit and preventing a new generation of smokers from starting.
 This consultation is an important opportunity for all our partners to help shape these recommendations.”

 There are currently no medicinally licensed e-cigarettes.
 E-cigarettes that contain or could contain nicotine in the form of e-liquid are covered under the Tobacco and Related Products Regulations 2016 and need to be notified to the Medicines and Healthcare products Regulatory Agency (MHRA).
 Other devices such as disposable e-cigarettes that do not contain nicotine, and 0% nicotine e-liquids, are regulated under the General Product Safety Regulations 2005.

 This draft guideline is a consolidation and update of eight previous guidelines on smoking.
-The draft guideline is out for consultation until 6 August 2021 and can be commented upon here.
+The draft guideline is out for consultation until 6 August 2021.